imagej/imagej.github.io/_pages/plugins/limeseg.md

 ![](/media/Dub-scaled0.5XY-Tp19.png "Dub-scaled0.5XY-Tp19.png")

-LimeSeg can be used with simple commands provided by the plugin (under Plugins&gt;LimeSeg in ImageJ menu), or on a more advanced manner with scripting capabilities of ImageJ (macro commands of ImageJ1 or preferentially with [groovy scripts](/scripting/groovy)).
+LimeSeg can be used with simple commands provided by the plugin (under {% include bc path="Plugins|LimeSeg" %} in ImageJ menu), or on a more advanced manner with scripting capabilities of ImageJ (macro commands of ImageJ1 or preferentially with [groovy scripts](/scripting/groovy)).

 Commands : basic usage
 ======================